 Bill earned one Year of Vesting Service while he worked in that job classification, but because he wasn't working in Covered Employment, he did not earn any Pension Credits.
 He has a total of five Years of Vesting Service, which entitles him to a pension, but his pension amount will be based on his Pension Credits-four.
-Therefore, Bill's pension amount would be four times the Benefit Rate (see call out box on the next page) that apply for the years he worked.
+Therefore, Bill's pension amount would be four times the Benefit Rate that applies for the years he worked.